Holmfirth floods

-The Holmfirth floods were a number of instances of severe flooding in the Holme Valley, West Yorkshire, England affecting Holmfirth and other settlements in the valley.
-The earliest record dates from 1738 and the latest from 1944.
-The most severe flood occurred early on the morning of 5 February 1852, when the embankment of the Bilberry reservoir collapsed, causing the deaths of 81 people.
+The Holmfirth floods were instances of severe flooding in the Holme Valley, West Yorkshire, England affecting Holmfirth and other settlements in the valley.
+The earliest recorded dates from 1738 and the latest from 1944.
+The most severe flood occurred early on the morning of 5 February 1852, when the embankment of the Bilberry Reservoir collapsed, causing the deaths of 81 people.

 1738

 Rainstorms caused the River Holme to burst its banks and flood the valley.
 Though there was damage to farmland there was no loss of life.

 1777

 Following a severe storm on Wednesday 21 July 1777 the River Holme burst its banks and flooded the valley.
 Three people were drowned and a stone church built in 1476 was swept away.
 It was rebuilt the following year with funding from local clothiers.

 1821

 The River Holme again flooded the valley around Holmfirth, following rainstorms on 21 September 1821, with no loss of life.